I love Bordeaux, France and I’m sharing with you all the reasons why you must visit this beautiful city.

 Bordeaux was once a walled city in medieval times and this square represents their freedom.

-There were some very cool restaurants like this one that was built around a natural stone formation.
+Also there were some very cool restaurants like this one that was built around a natural stone formation.

 You obviously can’t go to Bordeaux without going on some wine tours.
 They are unbelievable and overwhelming.